stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/clustershell.md

 On Sherlock, ClusterShell is also tightly integrated with the job scheduler, and can directly provide information about a user's jobs and the nodes they're running on.

-You can use the following groups:
+You can use the following groups to get specific node lists:

 | group name | short name | action | example |
 | ----- | -------- | ----- | ------- |